 Aquaculture

-AC: Fish Farms
+AC: Finfish Farms

 Finfish aquaculture is associated with the following impacts on the marine environment: chemical pollution; organic and genetic pollution; and introduction of parasites and diseases to the wild populations.
 Aquaculture can affect, not only wild fish populations, but also benthic communities, especially if located in semi-enclosed water areas.
 It also requires some coastal infrastructure and an increased level of shipping to maintain and transport the product.